supsi-dacd-isaac/BayesReconPy/paper/paper.md

 # Statement of Need

-Forecast reconciliation is essential for ensuring coherence across hierarchical time series, where aggregate values must match the sum of their components.
-A common example is retail sales: item-level sales can be aggregated by product, category, or store [@MAKRIDAKIS20221325].
-While the observed data are coherent by construction, independently generated forecasts (base forecasts) typically violate aggregation constraints, resulting in incoherent predictions.
+Forecast reconciliation ensures coherence across hierarchical time series, where aggregate forecasts must equal the sum of their components.
+In practice, base forecasts—generated independently for each series—often violate these constraints.

-Early work addressed this issue for point forecasts using projection-based methods such as OLS and MinT [@Hyndman_Ahmed_Athanasopoulos_Shang_2011; @Wickramasuriya_Athanasopoulos_Hyndman_2019].
-More recently, probabilistic reconciliation methods have been proposed to reconcile entire forecast distributions [@Jeon_Panagiotelis_Petropoulos_2019; @taieb2021hierarchical; @Panagiotelis_Gamakumara_Athanasopoulos_Hyndman_2023; @Girolimetto_Athanasopoulos_DiFonzo_Hyndman_2024], offering a richer and more informative forecasting framework.
+Initial approaches addressed point forecasts using projection methods like OLS and MinT [@Hyndman_Ahmed_Athanasopoulos_Shang_2011; @Wickramasuriya_Athanasopoulos_Hyndman_2019].
+More recently, probabilistic reconciliation methods have been introduced, providing richer uncertainty quantification [@Jeon_Panagiotelis_Petropoulos_2019; @Panagiotelis_Gamakumara_Athanasopoulos_Hyndman_2023].

-Despite this progress, most existing software tools for reconciliation have significant limitations (**Table 1**).
-Many only support Gaussian or continuous distributions, lack support for discrete or mixed-type forecasts, or are implemented only in R. Others, such as ProbReco [@Panagiotelis_Gamakumara_Athanasopoulos_Hyndman_2023] and DiscreteRecon [@ZHANG2024143], are no longer actively maintained.
-Notably, no existing Python library offers a unified interface for probabilistic reconciliation across distribution types.
+However, most existing tools are limited to Gaussian or continuous inputs, lack support for discrete or mixed-type forecasts, or are implemented only in R. Some, like ProbReco and DiscreteRecon, are no longer actively maintained.

-`bayesReconPy` fills this gap.
-It is a Python package that implements probabilistic reconciliation via both conditioning and projection-based methods, including OLS and MinT.
-It supports a broad range of forecast types:
+`bayesReconPy` addresses these gaps.
+It provides a unified Python interface for probabilistic reconciliation using both conditioning and projection-based methods.
+It supports:

 - Gaussian forecasts [@Corani_Azzimonti_Augusto_Zaffalon_2021]
 - Continuous non-Gaussian forecasts [@Zambon_Azzimonti_Corani_2024]
-- Discrete forecasts [@CoraniAzzimontiRubattu2024; @Zambon_Azzimonti_Corani_2024]
+- Discrete forecasts [@CoraniAzzimontiRubattu2024]
 - Mixed discrete-continuous hierarchies [@zambon2024probabilistic]

-`bayesReconPy` is an extension of the R package `bayesRecon` [@Azzimonti_Rubattu_Zambon_Corani_bayesRecon], offering the same functionality in a Python-native interface.
-As shown in a comparison with other reconciliation libraries, it is the only actively maintained Python package that enables probabilistic reconciliation across all major distribution types.
-It includes comprehensive documentation and Python notebooks that replicate key experiments from the literature [@Corani_Azzimonti_Augusto_Zaffalon_2021; @CoraniAzzimontiRubattu2024; @Zambon_Azzimonti_Corani_2024], making it accessible for researchers and practitioners alike.
+As a Python-native extension of the R package `bayesRecon`, `bayesReconPy` is the only actively maintained tool of its kind.
+It includes extensive documentation and example notebooks replicating key results from the literature.
+ [@Corani_Azzimonti_Augusto_Zaffalon_2021; @CoraniAzzimontiRubattu2024; @Zambon_Azzimonti_Corani_2024].

 ### Table 1: Probabilistic reconciliation methods comparison